alcarria/pentaho-gis-plugins/pentaho-gis-plugins/README.md

 To package the plugins, run the following commands from the base project directory :

         # Install dependencies if needed
-        mvn install -pl '!pentaho-gis-plugins'
+        mvn install -pl !pentaho-gis-plugins
         # Create the package
         cd pentaho-gis-plugins
         mvn clean package

 Note :

-* You can specify the **target version of Pentaho** with one of the available profiles : pentaho-5, pentaho-6, pentaho-7, **pentaho-8** (default).
+* You can specify the **target version of Pentaho** with one of the available profiles : pentaho-5, pentaho-6, pentaho-7, pentaho-8, **pentaho-9** (default).
 Example :

-        mvn clean package -Dpentaho=5
+        mvn clean package -Dpentaho=8

-The built package is target/pentaho-gis-plugins-1.2.1-bin-5.zip (version can differ)
+The built package is target/pentaho-gis-plugins-1.2.1-bin-8.zip (version can differ)

 ***Integration with Eclipse***